miloszwasacz/wall-projections/docs/development/setup/windows.md

 Once cloned, open the repository inside your IDE and restore the dependencies, either by using the `dotnet restore` command in the terminal, or by using your IDE's built in nuget tools ([Guide for Rider](https://www.jetbrains.com/help/rider/Using_NuGet.html#restoring)).

+## 4. Python Dependencies
+If developing in python additional dependencies are required, which can be installed by running `pip install -r WallProjections/Scripts/Test/requirements.txt` in the project root.